AlessandroBregoli/rdag/README.md

 - *-p net5.el*: path to the network file
 - *SLpath*: subcommand to compute the single source shortest/longest path
 - *-s 0*: source node
 - *-l*: this is an optional parameter.
-If present the program computes the shortest path.
+If present, the program computes the shortest path.
-  Otherwise it computes the longest path
+  Otherwise, it computes the longest path

 ```